nectar-cs/wiz/docs/key-concepts.md

 a `ServiceAccount` for the `wiz` bound to those policies**.

+## Templating with TAMs

+Templating resource manifests is central to Kubernetes application development.
+While the templating logic itself can vary widely in shape and complexity, the **templating contract** is always the same and is always simple: provide variables as input, get Kubernetes-ready YAML/JSON back as output.
+As such, Nectar mandates a very simple **standard templating contract** while making no assumptions about the templating method.
+We call this contract the **TAM:
+Templatable Application Manifest**.

 ## The Client Application

 Users have two client programs to choose from: Nectop the desktop